ltekme/ltekme/blogs/3.Exploring-CF-APIGW-Lambda-SQS-SNS-ReactJS/README.md

 One of aws best combination is [APIGW](https://aws.amazon.com/api-gateway/) with [Lambda function](https://aws.amazon.com/lambda/) integration.
 There is your programming API and there is HTTP API.

-I wrote a simplified version of what is API [here pages/What-Is-API/README.md](pages/What-Is-API/README.md).
+I wrote a simplified version of what is API [here: pages/What-Is-API/README.md](pages/What-Is-API/README.md).

 ### The client is powerful